 Published: March 2017

 We decided to write about this grant largely because of its size and unusual structure, which initiates a partnership between Open Philanthropy and OpenAI.
-This page is a summary of the reasoning behind our decision to make the grant; it was reviewed but not written by the grant investigator.
+This page is a summary of the reasoning behind our decision to recommend the grant; it was reviewed but not written by the grant investigator.

 OpenAI staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $30 million ($10 million per year for 3 years) in general support to OpenAI.
+The Open Philanthropy Project recommended a grant of $30 million ($10 million per year for 3 years) in general support to OpenAI.
 This grant initiates a partnership between the Open Philanthropy Project and OpenAI, in which Holden Karnofsky (Open Philanthropy’s Executive Director, “Holden” throughout this page) will join OpenAI’s Board of Directors and, jointly with one other Board member, oversee OpenAI’s safety and governance work.

 We expect the primary benefits of this grant to stem from our partnership with OpenAI, rather than simply from contributing funding toward OpenAI’s work.
 While we would also expect general support for OpenAI to be likely beneficial on its own, the case for this grant hinges on the benefits we anticipate from our partnership, particularly the opportunity to help play a role in OpenAI’s approach to safety and governance issues.